Pippi Longstocking (1997 film): Box office

 Pippi Longstocking opened theatrically in the United States on 22 August 1997 in 73 venues.
 In its opening weekend, the film earned $62,196, ranking number 23 in the box office.
-The film closed on 30 October 1997, having grossed $505,335.
+The film closed on 30 October 1997, having grossed $505,335 against its budget of $11.5 million, making it a box-office bomb.

 Critical reception

 The film received mixed reviews from critics.
 Review aggregator website Rotten Tomatoes reports a 43% rating based on 7 reviews, with an average rating of 4.4/10.
 Lawrence Van Gelder of The New York Times gave the film a mixed review, stating "As Goldilocks might say, when it comes to uncomplicated children's entertainment, this Pippi Longstocking is not too big, not too small, but just right."
 Howard Feinstein of Variety largely disapproved of Melissa Altro's acting, but praised the performances for "Pluttifikation" and "A Bowler and a New Gold Tooth".